 We gather data on post-course job placement rates by conducting surveys of our adult graduates.
 Based on the survey responses, we calculate the six-month post-course job placement rates for a month by dividing (i) the number of job-seeking students enrolled in such month who (A) successfully graduated from our programs with graduation certificates awarded and (B) indicated that they had received employment offers within six months of graduation, by (ii) the total number of job-seeking students enrolled in such month who later successfully graduated from our programs with graduation certificates awarded.
 We calculate the annual average six-month post-course job placement rate by averaging the rate of each month.
-Our average six-month post-course job placement rate for each of 2018, 2019 and 2020 was about 90%.
-When calculating such job placement rates for 2018, 2019 and 2020, a majority of the employment reported by relevant students was full-time employment, and a majority of the employment reported by relevant students was in the fields of their studies with us.
-All of the students enrolled in 2017 and 2018 who later successfully graduated from our programs with graduation certificates awarded and who were job-seeking, have filled out our surveys.
-Among the students enrolled in 2017, 2018 and 2019 who later successfully graduated from our programs with graduation certificates awarded.
-Among the students enrolled in 2017, 2018 and 2019 who later successfully graduated from our programs with graduation certificates awarded.
-Among the students enrolled in 2017, 2018 and 2019 who later successfully graduated from our programs with graduation certificates awarded, 76%, 75% and 65% of such students, respectively, were deemed to be job-seeking students.
+Our average six-month post-course job placement rate for each of 2019, 2020 and 2021 was approximately 91%.
+When calculating such job placement rates for 2019, 2020 and 2021, a majority of the employment reported by relevant students was full-time employment, and a majority of the employment reported by relevant students was in the fields of their studies with us.
+All of the students enrolled in 2018, 2019 and 2020 who later successfully graduated from our programs with graduation certificates awarded and who were job-seeking have filled out our surveys.
+Among the students enrolled in 2018, 2019 and 2020, 88%, 96% and 88% of such students, respectively, graduated from our programs with graduation certificates awarded.
+Among the students enrolled in 2018, 2019 and 2020 who later successfully graduated from our programs with graduation certificates awarded, 75%, 65% and 57% of such students, respectively, were deemed to be job-seeking students.
+The decrease was primarily because the ratio of non-job-seeking students (e.g., those who already have a full-time or part-time job) who graduated from our programs has been steadily increasing over the recent years.

 Our student job placement rate depends on a wide range of external and internal factors.
 External factors include the macroeconomic conditions, the performance of the professional services sector in China and the recruiting demand of corporate employers.
 Internal factors include our education quality, the efforts of our career services personnel, our ability to provide adequate staffing to achieve desired results and our relationships with corporate employers.
-A number of such external and internal factors are outside of our control.
+A number of such external and internal factors are outside our control.
 Our historical job placement rates have been high.
 However, we cannot assure you that we will be able to maintain our current level of job placement rate for our students in the future.
 Any decrease in our job placement rate could harm our ability to recruit students, which may materially and adversely affect our business, financial condition and results of operations.

-Our K-12 education programs may not be successful due to our limited experience in providing education services to minors.
+Our childhood and adolescent quality education programs may not be successful due to our limited experience in providing education services to minors.